iam-py-test/my_filters_001/wiki/fix-browser-problem.md

 ### Remove a theme
 Themes should not be able to do anything bad (to my knowledge), are rarely ever are malware.
 However, should you want to remove them, here is how:
 - Chrome: https://support.google.com/chrome_webstore/answer/148695
-- Edge: https://www.howtogeek.com/725974/how-to-add-and-remove-themes-in-microsoft-edge/ (unoffical guide, instructions are under "How to Remove or Uninstall Themes from Microsoft Edge")
+- Edge: https://www.howtogeek.com/725974/how-to-add-and-remove-themes-in-microsoft-edge/ (unofficial guide, instructions are under "How to Remove or Uninstall Themes from Microsoft Edge")

 ### Reset browser sync
 Many browsers now have the ability to sync data between devices.
 This feature sadly has the side effect of causing unwanted browser changes to reappear, even after being removed. **Be aware that clearing your sync data probably will cause some synced data to be lost.
 Be sure to save any important data (i.e. passwords) securely outside your browser just in case.**<br>